wingo/whippet/README.md

 You might think this is a bad tradeoff, and perhaps it is: I don't know yet.
 If your granule size is two pointers, then one mark byte per granule is 6.25% overhead on 64-bit, or 12.5% on 32-bit.
 Especially on 32-bit, it's a lot!
-On the other hand, you don't need GC bits in the object itself, and you get a number of other benefits from the mark byte table -- you can also stuff other per-object data there, such as pinning bits, nursery and remset bits, multiple mark colors for concurrent marking, and you can also use the mark byte (which is now a metadata byte) to record the object end, so that finding holes in a block can just read the mark table and can avoid looking at object memory.
+On the other hand, instead of the worst case of one survivor object wasting a line (or two, in the case of conservative line marking), granule-size-is-line-size instead wastes nothing.
+Also, you don't need GC bits in the object itself, and you get a number of other benefits from the mark byte table -- you can also stuff other per-object data there, such as pinning bits, nursery and remset bits, multiple mark colors for concurrent marking, and you can also use the mark byte (which is now a metadata byte) to record the object end, so that finding holes in a block can just read the mark table and can avoid looking at object memory.

 Other ideas in whippet: